Destination wedding switzerland

 Summer (July to August)

-• Long days, clear views, all trails open
+• Long days, clear views, every trail open

 • Golden hour – 8pm to 9pm

-• All cable cars running, all mountain huts open
+• All cable cars running, all mountain inns open

-• Hot midday temperatures – ceremony timing matters
+• Hot midday temperatures – time your ceremony wisely

 • Higher chance of afternoon thunderstorms